Dalian Atkinson: Personal life

 Following the end of his professional football career, Atkinson returned to Telford where he ultimately lived at Little Dawley.
-Atkinson formed a sports consultancy for clubs, players and agents called "Players Come First" however the business was dissolved in November 2015.
+He formed a sports consultancy for clubs, players and agents called "Players Come First", but the business was dissolved in November 2015.

 Death

-In his last years his health suffered with heart and kidney problems.
-Atkinson died on 15 August 2016 after being tasered by police near his father's house in Trench, Telford.
+In his last years, Atkinson experienced heart and kidney problems.
+He died on 15 August 2016 after being tasered by police near his father's house in Trench, Telford.
 Police had responded to a call as Atkinson threatened to kill his father, Ernest.
 Atkinson's older brother Kenroy said "My brother had lost it.
 He was in a manic state and depressed – out of his mind and ranting.
 He had a tube in his shoulder for the dialysis and he had ripped it out and was covered in blood.
 He got dad by the throat and said he was going to kill him.
 He told dad he had already killed me, our brother Paul and sister Elaine and he had come for him."
-Officers deployed a taser three times, the first two being ineffective; after being successfully tasered and kicked in the head by a police officer, Atkinson sustained cardiac arrest on the way to the Princess Royal Hospital, Telford, where he was pronounced dead at about 03:00.
+Officers deployed a taser three times, the first two being ineffective; after being successfully tasered and kicked in the head by a police officer, Atkinson went into cardiac arrest on the way to the Princess Royal Hospital, Telford, where he was pronounced dead at about 03:00.
 He was 48.
 The incident was referred to the Independent Police Complaints Commission.

 His former manager at Wednesday and Villa, Ron Atkinson, called the incident an "out-and-out tragedy" and noted that Dalian "had terrific ability".
 Dalian Atkinson's Humanist funeral took place at Telford Crematorium on 19 November 2016, followed by interment of his ashes at Hadley Cemetery.